 - At least 18 years of age

-- Enrolled in or accepted for enrollment in a degree-seeking program at an accredited academic institution
+- Enrolled at least half-time in or accepted for enrollment in a degree-seeking program at an accredited academic institution, with good academic standing

 - Authorized to work in the United States

 - All interns must go through a security background check, which usually takes 2 months prior to an anticipated start date.

 The United States Government does not discriminate in employment on the basis of race, color, religion, sex, national origin, political affiliation, sexual orientation, gender identity, marital status, disability and genetic information, age, membership in an employee organization, or other non-merit factor.

 Frequently Asked Questions

 On May 28, 2021, President Joe Biden signed Executive Order 14031 to establish both the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI) and the President’s Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders.
 The Initiative and Commission are housed at the U.S. Department of Health and Human Services (HHS) within the Office of Intergovernmental and External Affairs.